The final stage of gravitationally collapsed thick matter layers: Conclusions

 \section{Conclusions}

 In this paper we derived new static, spherically symmetric regular solutions of Einstein equations, describing the final state of collapsing matter shells in the presence of an effective minimal length.
-This derivation is the result of a long path started with the quest of quantum gravity regularized black hole solutions \cite{Nicolini:2008aj}.
+This derivation is the result of a long path started with the quest of quantum gravity regularized black hole solutions \cite{Nicolini:2005zi,Nicolini:2005de,Nicolini:2005vd,Spallucci:2011rn,Ansoldi:2006vg,Spallucci:2008ez, Nicolini:2009gw,kerrr,Modesto:2010rv,Mann:2011mm,Mureika:2011py,Modesto:2010uh,Nicolini:2008aj}.
 We showed that our previous discoveries of noncommutative geometry inspired solutions correspond to the simplest case within a larger class of regular gravitational objects.
 This class, the family of gravitational shells here presented, has peculiar properties which descend from the common key feature of the absence of curvature singularities.
-Such properties are: the possibility of horizon extremisation even for the neutral, non-rotating case, the existence of a minimum amount of mass energy below which horizons do not form, the occurrence of a phase transition from a thermodynamically unstable classical phase to a thermodynamically stable cooling down in the final stage of the horizon evaporation.
+Such properties are: the existence of extremal configurations, characterized by a minimal mass below which horizon cannot form, even in the case of neutral, non-rotating black holes; the occurrence of a phase transition from a thermodynamically unstable classical phase to a thermodynamically stable cooling down in the final stage of the horizon evaporation.
 As for the case of regular black holes, these matter shells correspond to final configurations of dynamical processes of gravitational collapse in which matter cannot be compressed below a fundamental length scale.
 The above properties are also common to other models of quantum geometry, that have been derived by means of different formalisms.
 Specifically the shell profile of the energy density resembles what one has in the case of loop quantum black holes, with consequent thermodynamic similarities \cite{leo1,leo2,leo3,leo4}.

 The study of these objects is far from being complete.
 We believe that these new solutions can have repercussions in a variety of fields.
 Here we just mention that these regular shells could affect the stability of the deSitter space, at least during inflationary epochs \cite{Mann:2011mm} as well as they could lead to new insights in the physics of nuclear matter via the gauge/gravity duality paradigm \cite{Nicolini:2011dp}.